danclay/eris-fleet/README.md

         this.bot.on('messageCreate', this.handleMessage.bind(this));

-        // Demonstration of the properties the cluster has (Keep reading for info on IPC): console.log(this.workerID); // ID of the worker
+        // Demonstration of the properties the cluster has (Keep reading for info on IPC): this.ipc.log(this.workerID); // ID of the worker
-        console.log(this.clusterID); // The ID of the cluster }
+        this.ipc.log(this.clusterID); // The ID of the cluster }

     async handleMessage(msg) {